Inflation with Massive Spin-2 Ghosts: Inflation

 \subsection{Numerical analysis of slow-roll inflation}

 Inflationary CMB observables, namely, the scalar spectral index $n_S$ and the tensor-to-scalar ratio $r$, may be expressed in terms of the slow-roll parameters $\varepsilon$ and $\eta$ as

-where the asterisks indicate quantities evaluated at $S=S_*$, the value of S at time of photon decoupling (CMB horizon exit).
-Since our inflationary potential depends only on the scalar field $S$, we can apply the well known formulas for $\epsilon$, $\eta$, and $N_\text{e}$ of one-field slow-roll inflation, modified to depend on the non-normalized field $S$ using the relation (\ref{normRelation}).
+where we have neglected contributions from the Weyl tensor (which will be addressed later) and the asterisks indicate quantities evaluated at $S=S_*$, the value of S at time of CMB horizon exit.
+Since our inflaton potential depends only on the scalar field $S$, we can apply the well known formulas for $\epsilon$, $\eta$, and $N_\text{e}$ of one-field slow-roll inflation, modified to depend on the non-normalized field $S$ using the relation (\ref{normRelation}).

 Here, $S_\text{end}$ denotes the value of $S$ at the end of inflation which is defined by $\text{max}$ $\{\epsilon(S=S_\text{end}),$ $\rvert\eta(S=S_\text{end})\rvert\}=1$.
 With this we may calculate expressions of $n_S$ and $r$ that depend only on the dimensionless couplings $\lambda$, $\beta$, $\gamma$ and $\kappa$, as $\mu$ is fixed after demanding the correct value for $M_\text{Pl}$ as in (\ref{PlanckIdent}).
 To constrain this model we use the latest data from the Planck satellite mission \cite{Akrami2020} and assume an inflation duration of $N_e \approx 50-60$ e-folds.
 To ensure our predictions are consistent with the Planck data, we constrain the parameter space of the dimensionless couplings so that it ultimately fulfills the scalar power spectrum amplitude $A_s$ constraints below.